dentostack/dentostack_blog/content/post/dentostack-24.07.11/index.md

 ## About the Author
 ![ekta arya](/images/authors/ekta.jpeg)

-**Ekta Arya, Content Writer at Dentostack**, is a versatile person who works as a soft skills and communication trainer.
+**Ekta Arya, Content Writer at Dentostack**, is a versatile person who also works as a soft skills and communication trainer.
 She handles everything while enjoying exercise, yoga, reading, movies, and music.